Malaysia – The Ultimate 7 Day Travel Itinerary + Guide

 While returning, don’t forget to visit the beautiful black-sand beach, which is only a few kilometres from Sky Bridge.

 On the second day in Langkawi, take the Langkawi Mangrove tour – a speed boat ride through the Kilim Geoforest Park.
-The speed boat ride (usually 3 hours) will take you through the different mangrove islands of Langkawi.
+The speed boat ride (usually 3 hours), which is one of the Best Tours in Malaysia, will take you through the different mangrove islands of Langkawi.
 A major attraction of this boat ride is watching eagles hunt for fishes – it is a sight like no other.

 And, then the last afternoon and evening of your wonderful Malaysia trip can be spent at the beautiful Pantai Cenang Beach and also shopping around anywhere on Langkawi.